-Although emotional support animals do not have to be as highly trained as a certified service dog, there are some things you will want to consider when choosing a dog intended for emotional support or training one you already pet parent.
+Although emotional support animals (ESA) do not have to be as highly trained as a certified service dog, there are some things you will want to consider when choosing a dog intended for emotional support.
 Emotional Support Animals are pets that a licensed therapist or doctor recommends for an individual.
-Before you dive into training, you should first see if you qualify for an Emotional Support Animal.
+Before you dive into training, you should first see if you qualify for an emotional support animal.

 If you do, please read on as we delve into the realm of emotional support dogs.
 We will include the qualities your dog should possess and how to train your canine to perform a specific emotional support technique.